 \subsection{Octant and systematic errors}

-In this subsection we investigate the impact of systematic errors on the experiment's ability to determine the $\theta_{23}$ octant.
+In this subsection, we investigate the impact of systematic errors on the experiment's ability to determine the $\theta_{23}$ octant.
 We parametrize the systematic errors related to the neutrino detection and event reconstruction phase with a single normalization error in each channel (cf. \cite{Das:2014fja} for a more detailed description).
 The strength of the systematic errors is parametrized for each channel by two weight factors, $\pi_1$ and $\pi_2$, the first referring to the signal and the second to the background component.

-In this work we concentrate in the signal error parameter $\pi_1$.
+In this work, we concentrate on the signal error parameter $\pi_1$.
 We test the impact of each neutrino detection channel by varying the corresponding signal error $\pi_1$ in the interval $[0,10\%]$ in one neutrino channel and keep the others fixed at their default values.
 We repeat the calculation for all four neutrino types ($\nu_e$, $\nu_\mu$, $\bar{\nu}_e$, $\bar{\nu}_\mu$) and present the resulting octant sensitivities in Fig.~\ref{fig_3} and \ref{fig_4}.
-In these figures the sensitivities are shown for the higher octant for all four exposures, as well as for both mass hierarchies.
-The sensitivities concerning the lower octant are again found to be symmetric in shape and are not shown.
+In these figures, the sensitivities are shown for higher octant for all four exposures, as well as for both mass hierarchies.
+The sensitivities concerning the lower octant are again found to be approximately symmetric in shape and are not shown.

-Fig.~\ref{fig_3} shows flat sensitivities for almost all exposures and neutrino types in NH, the only exception being $\nu_\mu$, which shows a clear slope for the lowest exposure.
-Similarly Fig.~\ref{fig_4} shows flat sensitivities in inverted hierarchy for all but $\bar{\nu}_\mu$ detection.
-This is in line with our observation in Section \ref{runtimes} about the beam sharing: the sensitivity to the $\theta_{23}$ octant appears to originate from the neutrino beam, when the mass hierarchy is normal, and from the antineutrino beam, when the hierarchy is inverted.
-More specifically, the sensitivity to the $\theta_{23}$ octant seems to arise from the $\nu_\mu$ detection in the normal hierarchy and $\bar{\nu}_\mu$ detection in the inverted hierarchy.